 Bare bones FPGA project for loading to flash.

 Copy AudioRecordingCollarFPGA _IO.qsf and rename AudioRecordingCollarFPGA.qsf.
-This is a very important step.
+This is an important step.

 Upon opening the project after copying and renaming the QSF, the correct device name (5CEBA4U15C7) should be in the project.
 If not, try again from scratch.
 Quartus reads the QSF on boot, populating device name, bank options, and all pin assignments.
 Thus it is crucial the QSF be there and named correctly so that Quartus finds it upon boot.